Breastcancer.org is a 501(c)(3) nonprofit organization.

 We will maintain the personally identifiable information that you provide for so long as we, in our sole discretion, believe is necessary or appropriate to carry out the purposes for which the information was collected, or to comply with applicable laws, contracts or other rules or regulations.

 Our users are given the opportunity to 'opt-out' of having their information used, at the point where we ask for the information.
 For example, users who no longer wish to receive our e-mail Updates may opt-out of receiving these communications by following the Unsubscribe directions in the Update or by contacting us.
 You may opt out of receiving updates on our programs and support offerings and solicitations for donations to support these programs and offerings by requesting us to remove your mailing address from our list.

 The Breastcancer.org Web Site is intended for adults.
 Accordingly, we do not knowingly collect information from children under the age of thirteen.

 10. Notification of Changes

 Users will be notified of any changes in our Privacy Statement by a link to the updated Statement on the home page, including an icon indicating that the Statement has recently changed.
 Any change will be effective on the effective date that appears on the modified Statement.
-Your continued use of this web site following modification of this Privacy Statement will be deemed to signify your acceptance of the modifications.
-If, at any point, we decide to use personally identifiable information in a manner different from that stated at the time it was collected, we will notify users by way of an e-mail.
+Your continued use of this Web site following modification of this Privacy Statement will be deemed to signify your acceptance of the modifications.
+If, at any point, we decide to use personally identifiable information in a manner different from that stated at the time it was collected, we will notify users by way of an e-mail prior to the change becoming effective.
 Users will have a choice as to whether or not we use their information in this different manner.